Der-reale-Clemens/wall-destroyer-rewritten/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `dist` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+### `npm run serve`

+Runs the app in production mode.<br/>

+Open [http://localhost:4173](http://localhost:4173) to view it in the browser.

+Be aware that you need to run `npm run build` first as this simply hosts the `dist` folder

-### `npm run eject`
+### `npm run check`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Runs the typescript linter to check for error, it is **not** run automatically at any point as there seems to be some type errors in the material ui library that I am not able to fix.

-## Learn More
+## Branching strategy

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+`master` holds the production build deployed to cloudflare

+`dev` hold the non-prod build available on github pages

+All features and bugfixes have to be branched of the `dev` branch and will be merged upon approval, where then on release after testing the `dev` branch will be merged into `master` for general availability.
+The `vite.config.ts` file will never be merged as the `base` parameter needs to stay different for github pages and cloudflare deploys.